gkotian/gkotian.github.io/travels/_posts/2010-02-23-phonm-penh-and-the-art-of-motorcycle-maintenance.md

 talking for a long time, and I found it hard to refuse outright.
 So I reluctantly gave him whatever change I had (I think it was about 2000 Riel).

-In the evening, I went to explore around a bit, and met another African dude.
+In the evening, I went to explore around a bit, and met another seemingly friendly African dude.
 This guy said he was from Liberia, and also asked for some change.
 This time I just walked away.
 I hate to make general assumptions, but thanks to these two guys, I think I'm going to avoid Africans in Phnom Penh :(

 {% include image.html
     img="assets/travels/2010-02-23-fountain.jpg"